regex.pcre #

 compile

-Compiles a regular expression pattern string into a Regex object.
-Returns an error if the syntax is invalid (e.g., unclosed groups).
+Compiles a pattern into a Regex object.

 fn compile(pattern string) !Regex